ExplicITConsulting/set-outlooksignatures.com/implementationapproach.md

 - If AppLocker or comparable solutions are used, the software is already digitally signed.
 - Network unlocks:
   - Ports 389 (LDAP) and 3268 (Global Catalog), TCP and UDP respectively, must be enabled between the client and all domain controllers.
 If this is not the case, signature-relevant information and variables cannot be retrieved. the software checks with each run whether access is possible.
-- To access the SMB share with the software components, the following ports are needed: 137 UDP, 138 UDP, 139 TCP, 445 TCP (details <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)" target="_blank">in this Microsoft article</a>).
+- To access the SMB share with the software components, the following ports are needed: 137 UDP, 138 UDP, 139 TCP, 445 TCP (details <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)">in this Microsoft article</a>).
   - For access to SharePoint document libraries, port 443 TCP is needed.
 When not using SharePoint Online with Graph, firewalls and proxies must not block WebDAV HTTP extensions.
 ### 7.2.
 Server
 Required are: